thezaidsheikh/electron-overlay-wind/README.md

 ## 📝 Important Notes

-- ⚠️ You can initialize the library only once per application
 - ⚠️ You can have only one overlay window at a time
 - ✅ Found target window remains "valid" even if its title changes after initial detection
 - ✅ Correct behavior is guaranteed only for top-level windows